djey47/cool-updown-nxt/api/README.md

 }
 ```

-To override settings, create a `api/config/local.json` file and add changes to your liking.
+To override settings, create a copy to `api/config/production.json` file and make changes to your liking.

 ### Available settings